Tiger FM

 By Ronald Ssemagonja

-Dr. Jacob Mwadha, president of the federation, said the interns have repeatedly attempted to engage the Ministry of Health on unresolved issues regarding their allowances but efforts have yielded nothing.
+Dr Jacob Mwadha, president of the federation, said the interns have repeatedly tried to engage the Ministry of Health over unresolved issues regarding their allowances, but their efforts have yielded no results.

 He added that during their last national meeting, the interns’ leadership gave the ministry ten days to respond.
-When the deadline expired on 9th of this month, they resolved to commence industrial action starting 10th, and vowed to continue until the ministry takes action.
+When the deadline expired on 9 December, they resolved to commence industrial action from 10 December and vowed to continue until the ministry takes action.

-According to Dr. Mwadha, some interns have remained at their duty stations only to handle emergency cases out of concern for patients’ lives.
-However, he warned that if Sunday of this week arrives without any intervention from authorities, interns will also withdraw from emergency duties.
+According to Dr Mwadha, some interns have remained at their duty stations to handle emergency cases out of concern for patients’ lives.
+However, he warned that if no intervention is made by Sunday, interns will also withdraw from emergency duties.

-The federation appealed directly to President Yoweri Museveni to intervene, reminding him that his earlier directive to increase their salaries has never been implemented.
+The federation appealed directly to President Yoweri Museveni to intervene, reminding him that his earlier directive to increase their salaries has yet to be implemented.

-Dr. Joseph Atuha, vice president of the federation, reiterated that intern doctors are entitled to both salaries and allowances, saying it is not illegal contrary to what the ministry claims.
+Dr Joseph Atuha, vice-president of the federation, reiterated that intern doctors are entitled to both salaries and allowances, emphasising that this is not illegal, contrary to claims by the ministry.
 He stressed that the leadership will not relent in advocating for better welfare for interns.

-Also present at the meeting were Dr. Kayondo Derrick, Chief Resident, and Dr. Daniel Bwabule, Deputy Representative of COSECSA Residents.
-Both urged government to take the matter seriously, emphasising that intern doctors play a critical role in both public and private health facilities.
+Also present at the meeting were Dr Kayondo Derrick, Chief Resident, and Dr Daniel Bwabule, Deputy Representative of COSECSA Residents.
+Both urged the government to take the matter seriously, emphasising that intern doctors play a critical role in both public and private health facilities.

-The interns have long faced challenges with the Ministry of Health, even during deployment processes.
-Many qualified doctors leave the country after internship in search of better opportunities, worsening the shortage of medical professionals in Uganda.
+Interns have long faced challenges with the Ministry of Health, including during deployment processes.
+Many qualified doctors leave the country after completing their internship in search of better opportunities, exacerbating the shortage of medical professionals in Uganda.

-By press time, the Ministry of Health had not issued any clear response to the demands of the medical interns.
+By press time, the Ministry of Health had not issued any formal response to the demands of the medical interns.